10 Examples That Show What a Difference Small Changes Can Make.

 That is an absolutely humongous pile of disposable coffee cups.
 And all of these cups will end up in our landfills, oceans, rivers, or incinerated into our atmosphere if we don’t make this kind of change.

-It’s such a simple thing to do; use a circular reusable instead of a disposable.
+It’s such a simple thing to do; join our Circular Mission and use a circular reusable instead of a disposable.
 And if we all do it, over time, the difference we can make together really is astounding.

 How We Calculated These Examples